MA Finance and Business

 Year 2

-You may choose one or two course options in other subject areas, subject to availability and timetabling constraints.
+You may also choose other courses or continue with your studies in other subject areas from other schools (subject to availability and timetabling constraints).

 Year 3